 By: Carmen Willings

 An important component of program management involves caseload analysis in order to determine the need for changes in staffing based on current students and projection for growth with population changes.
 An analysis can be a snapshot of a typical week or a month.
-It should factor in direct service time as well as consultation, material production and travel.
+It should factor in direct service time as well as consultation, material production, case-manager duties and travel.

 The unique accessibility and learning needs of students makes an assessment of a caseload based only on the number of students not an appropriate measure of time needed to perform the job.
 Blindness and low vision has a tremendous impact on every aspect of a student’s learning and each student has unique and diverse needs.
 Teachers of Students with Visual Impairments must teach students in all areas related to the Expanded Core Curriculum that are appropriate for that student.
 This includes the need for specialized instruction in concept development, compensatory access, sensory efficiency, instruction in assistive technology, activities of daily living, social development, recreation and leisure, career education and self determination.
 In addition, they must collaborate with teachers and therapists to adapt the materials, environment and the curriculum.